Flavor Violating Higgs signals in the Texturized Two-Higgs Doublet Model (2HDM-Tx): Fermion Mass Matrix: Diagonalization and Texture Patterns

-Note that the use of the determinant forces us to take $m_1 < 0$.
-From these expressions we find a relation between the components of the 4-texture mass matrix and the physical fermion masses, which will be usefull to find the expressions for the Higgs-fermion interactions, namely:
+From these expressions we find a relation between the components of the 4-texture mass matrix and the physical fermion masses, which will be useful in order to find the expressions for the Higgs-fermion interactions, namely: